 Bunny rabbit masks and hats

 Another simple paper plate/paper bowl Easter crafts activity.
 The masks are made from a paper plate with the middle cut out and cotton wool balls stuck around the edges of the plate with PVA glue.
-We made the ears out of craft foam and added pink pipe cleaners for whiskers and a craft stick so the girls could hold the mask up.
+We made the ears out of craft foam and added pink pipe cleaners for whiskers.
+We then glued on a craft stick at the bottom so the girls could hold the mask up.
 I found that a single paper plate was too thin to hold the weight of the mask with the cotton wool balls.
 A second paper plate (with the middle cut out) glued on to the first was needed to make it strong enough for the girls to hold up.

-The hat was made in a very similar way with the cotton wool balls being stuck on to a paper bowl and rabbit ears added using craft foam.
-The bowls were a little small to stay on the girls’ heads for very long – some thin elastic would have been quite useful to help with this!
+The hat was made in a very similar way.
+The cotton wool balls were stuck on to a paper bowl and rabbit ears added using craft foam.
+The bowls were a little small to stay on the girls’ heads for very long.
+Some thin elastic would have been quite useful to help with this!

 Paper plate Easter baskets

 Our final paper plate creation was a basket to hold small chocolate eggs.
-This can be done by painting the bottom of a paper plate although my girls decided that they wanted to decorate their plate using Easter stickers instead.
+The girls covered the bottom of a paper plate with Easter stickers.
 Once they had finished decorating their paper plates, I turned them over and drew a cross on the top.
-I then cut about two thirds down each of the lines, folded the sides up and stapled them over each other to create the basket shape.
-The handle was made from a strip of card, decorated with more stickers.
+I cut about two thirds down each of the lines, folded the sides up and stapled to create the basket.
+A strip of card, decorated with more stickers made the handle.
 You could also create a handle from the rim of another paper plate and paint the plate rather than using stickers.

 Once the baskets were finished, we filled them with tissue paper and small chocolate eggs.
 The eggs didn’t last long though before they were eaten!